microsoft/vscode-gradle/README.md

 To remove a pinned a task, access the task context menu and select `Remove Pinned Task`, or clear all pinned tasks by clicking on the `Clear Pinned Tasks` button in the treeview header.

 <img src="./images/remove-pinned-task.png" width="350" alt="Remove a pinned Gradle Task" />

-> Protip: for easier access to pinned tasks, drag and drop the `Pinned Gradle Tasks` view into the explorer view.

 </details>
 <details><summary>List recent tasks</summary>